Sleep Apnea Treatment Plano, TX

 Answer ______

-If you answered 3) or 4) for questions A-D, then you may be at risk for sleep apnea and should discuss this with your physician.
-Especially if you have one or more of the conditions listed in question E.
+If you answered 3) or 4) for questions A-D, then you may be at risk for sleep apnea.
+Discuss the results with your physician, especially if you have one or more of the conditions listed in question E. You should always discuss sleep-related complaints with your physician before deciding on medical evaluation and treatment.

-We invite you to call our sleep apnea dentist in Plano, TX today at (972) 382-6855 to schedule your sleep apnea consultation, or you can use our online Request an Appointment form.
+We invite you to call our sleep apnea specialist in Plano, TX, today at (972) 382-6855.
+You can also request a sleep apnea consultation using our online Request Appointment form.